Shuunen/snippets/manuals/after-format-init-system.md

 ```

 Remember last line should not have any `^`, the special char that tells windows cmd to process a multi line command.

+Avoid :

+- geforce-game-ready-driver : each choco update rollback to old graphic drivers

 ## Chrome or other